Jinendra-b-1008/devsecops-trainee-Task-Ranas-Security/README.md

-This project covers four basic tasks:
+##This project covers four basic tasks:
-1.Log file analysis using a Bash script.
+1. Log file analysis using a Bash script.
-2.Creating and running a Docker container as a non-root user.
+2. Creating and running a Docker container as a non-root user.
-3.Git Workflow and Documentation.
+3. Git Workflow and Documentation.
-4.Creation of Dockerfile with Security point of view.
+4. Creation of Dockerfile with Security point of view.

-Task 1: Log File Analysis
+**###Task 1 : Log File Analysis**

-Objective
+**Objective**
 Create a Bash script that:
 Accepts a log file as an argument
 Counts the Total number of lines